-As founder and chairwoman of the Legal Hundred NGO, Lesia has been working to ensure the respect of veteran rights in Ukraine.
-Since the beginning of the conflict in the East of the country Lesia has set up a network of lawyers specialising in veteran social benefits, created a legal aid hotline and is set on developing a network of regional legal assistance centres, all of which make up a system of easy access legal assistance to the half a million veteran community.
+As founder and chairwoman of the NGO, Legal Hundred, Lesia has been working to ensure the respect of veterans’ rights in Ukraine.
+Since the beginning of the conflict in eastern Ukraine, Lesia has set up a network of lawyers specialising in veterans’ social benefits, created a legal aid hotline and is set on developing a network of regional legal assistance centres, all of which make up a system of more accessible legal assistance to the community of half a million veterans in Ukraine.

-Lesia is the author of a 178 page user-friendly guide on veteran rights, which is being used by government bodies, NGOs and veterans across the country and is the single unified source of information on veteran rights in Ukraine.
-She has pushed for change in the process of receiving combat veteran status, which has allowed to solve the problem of the backlog of applications for this status, which then gives the right to apply to benefits.
-Lesia has co-authored the Law of Ukraine on the amendment of principles of contractual service in the Ukrainian military, thus renewing the rights of over 80 thousand military officers to have a freedom to end contracts when the term of such contracts runs out.
+Lesia is the author of a user-friendly guide on veterans’ rights, which is being used by government bodies, NGOs and veterans across the country and is the single unified source of information on veteran rights in Ukraine.
+She has pushed for change in the process of receiving combat veteran status – this has solved the problem of the backlog of applications for this status which then gives the right to apply to benefits.